Positions

 the Public Report.

-06 JORC 2026 is a planned addition to the product, not a present claim.
+06 JORC 2026 is planned for the transition period, not claimed today.

 The discipline above is enforced by specific structural choices in the product.
 See the product for what that looks like in use, and the solutions pages for the segments these choices were designed around.